sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 - We went with C#-ish generics, but with runtime erasure
 - We support co-, contra- and in- variance
 - We support reducing kindness (e.g. `File` is a `IO<String>` and thus has different kind than parent)
-- Users don't need to think about this: it "just works".
+- Users don't need to think about this: it "just works"

 ---